If you have a question that is not answered below that pertain either to water or an Ideal Earth Water™ product, email us at email@example.com.

 Answer: Volatile Organic Chemicals are synthetic compounds that turn into vapor at relatively low temperatures.
 VOCs typically vaporize at a much lower temperature than water.
 Most synthetic chemicals found in water, such as pesticides and herbicides, are VOCs.

 Question: Do people on private wells need to use shower filters?
+Answer: Yes.

 Well water can vary greatly, so never ever guess!
 Always, do a water analysis when it comes to well water.
 Just because it taste good, smells okay does not mean that there isn’t highly toxic contamination, both from natural as well as illegal dumping or farm and industry pollution.
 The bottom line, always test you well water, both for bathing as well as drinking purposes, remember, taking a bath or shower the bodies still absorbs the minerals and chemicals that might be in the water.